 You may need to use several wads of gauze before the blood flow stops.
-If the blood flow does not stop after you have applied some gauze onto the affected area with firm pressure for half a minute or so, try applying the gauze for a longer time period.
+If the blood flow does not stop after you have applied some gauze onto the affected area with firm pressure for half a minute or so, try applying the gauze for a more extended period.

 Take a wad of sterile gauze and place it over the wound.
 Then, take a sterile bandage or long strip of gauze and use that to wrap around the wounded area and hold the gauze wad in place.